bolderflight/filter/README.md

 This will build the library and an example executable called *filter_example*.
 The example executable source files are located at *examples/filter_example.cc*.

 ## Namespace
-This library is within the namespace *filters*
+This library is within the namespace *bfs*

 ## Classes